ibexa/documentation-developer/docs/infrastructure_and_maintenance/security/security_checklist.md

 ### Secure access

-Secure the database access with strong passwords, keys, firewall, encryption in transit, encryption at rest etc. as needed.
+Secure the database access with strong passwords, keys, firewall, encryption in transit, encryption at rest, and so on, as needed.
 When using [[= product_name_cloud =]], the provider handles this.

 ### Limit database rights